 At Stevenson, I earned a well-rounded education and feel really prepared to enter the industry.
 The labs and lectures worked in tandem with each other.
 The lectures taught the material and the labs enabled us to execute what we learned.
 And we were able to simulate it in a safe place.

-In your opinion, what are the key characteristics of a successful forensic scientist?
+What are the key characteristics of a successful forensic scientist?
 What advice would you give someone starting out in the field?

 You need to be dedicated, motivated, and detailed oriented.
 Also, it helps to have an outgoing personality.
 And most importantly - plan, plan, plan!
 You want to be able to dedicate valuable time to your studies.
 Get a support group!
 Friends or family that are in your corner make all the difference.